 Generally speaking, if you neglect to bring an application within the appropriate deadline, then you will have lost your right to do so – usually irrevocably.
 Courts are usually very strict on this.

 At Shulman Law Firm, we can give you advice on how to bring a timely application to assert your equalization rights.
-Call us for a free consultation.
+Call us for a consultation.